nasccped/jsmoke/docs/README.md

 ## Features

+The project's features can be separated in two different groups:
+- core: essential program features
+- non essential: useful/cool features but with lower priority

+Stay tuned with development progress by checking out the features
+checklist:

+### Features (core)

-Since JSmoke is a manager it provides similar features already provided in other managers, such as [Maven] or [Gradle].
+Since JSmoke is a manager it provides similar features already provided in other managers, such as [Maven] or [Gradle]:

-Here's a small check list to stay tuned with the project progress:

 - [ ] 🆕 create new projects
 - [ ] 🏗️ build _(compile)_ projects